Request demo

 Effective PAMaaS providers can take these challenges in stride.
 With an effective understanding of best practices, PAM in the cloud allows organizations to increase both security and efficiency — saving money in the process.

-Every cloud PAM solution should be founded on the Principle of Least Privilege, which states that authenticated users should only be authorized to access what’s absolutely necessary.
 To avoid multiple layers of frustrating security measures, the right PAM in the cloud solution can offer Just-In-Time (JIT) access, which establishes access credentials based on dynamic authentication and user monitoring.

 Security isn’t the only thing to consider when implementing a cloud privileged access management solution — efficiency matters, too.
-A highly secure PAM setup makes access difficult defeats the purpose of privileged access management, which should facilitate appropriate, secure, but also user-friendly access.
+A highly secure PAM setup makes access difficult and defeats the purpose of privileged access management, which should facilitate appropriate, secure, but also user-friendly access.
 Automated PAM allows you to quickly assess risks, and to implement relevant security measures based on real-time data.
 Moreover, dynamic PAM tools can adjust based on perceived threats, and authenticate intelligently.

-Integrating PAM with data encryption technology is another great way to improve usability, and improve security protections in the process.
+Integrating PAM with data encryption technology is another great way to improve functionality, and improve security protections in the process.
 By combining a cloud-based enterprise key management (EKM) system with cloud-based PAM, you can manage encryption keys, authenticate, and authorize users with a unified Zero Trust solution.

 SSH offers high-security, high-usability PAM with PrivX — our cloud PAM solution.
 Available for hybrid or multi-cloud security, PrivX takes a Zero Trust approach to PAM.
 PrivX allows you to streamline authentication and authorization, and vault, rotate, and retire passwords automatically.